 However, using your home address as a Registered Office address comes with many downsides that you need to be ready to accept, such as:

-- Having your home address being publicly available on the Companies House, which means that customers (good and bad) will be able to knock on your front door at any time of day.
+- Having details of where you live being publicly available on the Companies House, which means that customers (good and bad) will be able to knock on your front door at any time of day.

 - You’ll be opening up your home to a number of cold callers and sales pitches.
 So, get ready to accept that your phone will be ringing almost non-stop and your letterbox will be full of flyers and leaflets among your official government communications.